akshar-raaj/polls-phoenix/README.md

 - Pipelines allow a set of Plugs to be applied to differet sets of routes
 - Scopes enable us to segregate the routes
 - Once a route matches, Phoenix applies all the plugs defined in all the piplines associated with the scope
+- Ecto repositories are interface into the storage system

 # Polls